apache/beam-site/src/documentation/sdks/python-pipeline-dependencies.md

         --extra_package /path/to/package/package-name

-   Where package-name is the package's tarball.
+   where package-name is the package's tarball.
 If you have the `setup.py` for that package then you can build the tarball with the following command:

         python setup.py sdist